Fast Chain-of-Thought: A Glance of Future from Parallel Decoding Leads to Answers Faster: Introduction

-Therefore, a natural question arises: can a large language model (LLM) benefit from its inner approximate reasoning rationale, similar to people usually think a lot in mind before getting started to write down on the paper?
+The nature of autoregressive models imposes significant computational load, which can be limiting for certain real-world applications, especially for industrial applications that involve large amounts of data flow and require high throughput, which would lead to high costs and poor user experience.
+Therefore, a natural question arises: can a large language model (LLM) benefit from its inner approximate reasoning rationale?
+It is noteworthy that humans usually think a lot in mind before getting started to write down on paper.
 Although these vague ideas or thoughts may not be fully connected to form complete sentences, they can still be beneficial for the reasoning task.

-We argue that in many reasoning tasks in various fields, a complete rationale may not be necessary.
-Instead, having some keywords or key information can be sufficient to guide the LLM in obtaining the correct answer.
-To validate our arguments, we conducted a simple experiment.
-In this experiment, we performed the standard Chain of Thoughts (CoT) task on three commonly used reasoning datasets.
-We introduced a certain ratio of [PAD] tokens to replace the original tokens in the rationale.
-We repeated this process using 40 different random number seeds to generate variations of the corrupted rationale for the same question.
-We then combined the original prompt with the corrupted rationale and used it as the input for the same LLM to obtain the answer guided by the corrupted rationale.
+As shown in Figure \ref{fig: introduction of motivation}, we argue that word pieces generated by a fast but inaccurate decoding strategy are informative to generate correct results.

-As shown in Figure~\ref{fig:motivation}, we observed that even a randomly sampled oracle rationale can lead to correct answers, indicating that the LLMs are able to make accurate predictions without having access to the complete rationale.
-Additionally, we found that a small reveal ratio of the rationale can already result in saturated accuracy.
-This holds true, particularly for common sense reasoning tasks, such as CSQA and strategyqa.
-For instance, when only $40\%$ of the rationale generated by autoregression is revealed, the performance is already sufficient.

-Motivated by this conclusion, we propose a method called FastCoT.
-This method combines the exact tokens obtained through autoregressive decoding with the future \textit{approximate} tokens obtained through parallel decoding.
-By doing so, we can obtain the answer to the original reasoning task with fewer forward inferences of the large language models.
+To validate our arguments, we experimented by corrupting the rationale generated by the LLM, and led the LLM to infer the answer according to the corrupted rationale instead.
+For more details please refer to Section \ref{sec: corrupting rationale}.
+A major observation is that even a randomly sampled oracle rationale can lead to correct answers, indicating that the LLMs can make accurate predictions without having access to the complete rationale.
+Motivated by this, we propose a method called FastCoT, which can utilize approximate rationale to find answers faster.
+This method combines the exact tokens obtained through any lossless decoding methods with the \textit{approximate} tokens obtained through Jacobi decoding.
+By doing so, we can obtain the answer to the reasoning task with fewer forward inferences of the LLM.
 Our contributions can be summarized in three main aspects: